 Mid-19th-century building structure locations in Galicia and Austrian Silesia under the Habsburg Monarchy

 The dataset presents a reconstruction of mid-19th-century building structure locations in former Galicia and Austrian Silesia (parts of the Habsburg Monarchy), located in present-day Czechia, Poland and Ukraine and covering more than 80 000 km2.
 Our reconstruction was based on a homogeneous series of detailed Second Military Survey maps (1:28,800), which were the result of cadastral mapping (1:2,880) generalization.
 The dataset consists of two kinds of building structures based on the original map legend – residential and outbuildings (mainly farm-related buildings), and contains more than 1.3 million objects.
 The dataset’s accuracy was assessed quantitatively and qualitatively using independent data sources and may serve as an important input in studying long-term socio-economic processes and human-environmental interactions or as a valuable reference for continental settlement reconstructions.
+Additionally, a separate polygon layer of districts covering the entire study area, including a set of uncertainty-related attributes was added to the dataset.
 Acknowledgments This research was funded by the Ministry of Science and Higher Education, Republic of Poland under the frame of “National Programme for the Development of Humanities” 2015–2020, as a part of the GASID project (Galicia and Austrian Silesia Interactive Database 1857–1910, 1aH 15 0324 83).

 Steps to reproduce